Global Village opens next week: Ticket prices, timings, new attractions; all you need to know

 What are the timings?

-Global Village Dubai is open from Sunday until Wednesday from 4 pm until midnight and from Thursday to Friday from 4 pm until 1 am.
-On Saturdays, Global Village will be open from 2 pm until 11 pm.
+Global Village Dubai is open from Saturday to Wednesday from 4pm until midnight and from Thursday to Friday from 4pm until 1am.
+Entry gates are closed 30 minutes before closing time.

 Reserved day for families and women